Council & Committees

 - The term of office for all members of the Council shall be two years with one-half the members elected each year.
 Members of the Council may serve a second consecutive two-year term, but are not eligible for a subsequent term unless at least one year has elapsed after serving the second term.
 In case of a vacancy for any reason, the Council shall determine whether to hold a special election for the remainder of the vacated terms.
 If a Council member serves more than one year of a term, his or her service shall count as one full term toward the two-term limitation.

 - Elections of Council members shall take place annually within a period specified by the outgoing Council.
 The new Council shall take office the following month and serve for one year.

-- Each year at its first meeting the Council shall elect from among its members a Chair and a Vice Chair.
-The Chair of the Council shall appoint a Secretary of the Council, who shall prepare the minutes of all Council meetings and perform such other duties as may be assigned by the Chair or the Council.
+- The Chair of the Council shall appoint a Secretary of the Council, who shall prepare the minutes of all Council meetings and perform such other duties as may be assigned by the Chair or the Council.

 - The Council shall meet at least monthly, and more frequently if called by the Chair or requested by a majority of the members.
 A report of its minutes shall be available in published form to all residents.
 The Chair or Vice Chair of the Council shall preside at meetings of the residents and the Council Secretary shall act as secretary at such meetings.

 - Semi-annual Meetings of all residents shall be convened each spring and fall to receive an oral report from the Council and to instruct the Council on matters of special concern to the residents.
 The Chair of the Board of Trustees and/or the President/CEO of Goodwin House Inc. shall also be invited to report to residents on corporate operations, plans and policies.